MartinBulla/bullab/_pages/about.md

 social: false  # includes social icons at the bottom of the page

-announcements:
-  enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
 ---

 **bullab** is a newly founded research group at <a href='https://www.fzp.czu.cz/en/'>Faculty of Environmental Sciences</a>, Czech University of Life Sciencess Prague, exploring global patterns and evolution of traits along with local adaptations.